Departmental Internship Courses Available

 Internships during the Fall and/or Winter term

-Students who complete an internship during a regular term (Fall and/or Winter), can apply for a Leave of Absence for that term.
+Students who complete an internship during a regular term (fall and/or winter), may apply for a Leave of Absence for that term.
 For more information, click here.

-Note to students in the Major Concentration in Computer Science, Mathematics, or Software Engineering:
+Information for International Students in the Faculty of Arts including the Major Concentration in Computer Science, Mathematics, or Software Engineering:

-If you are completing one of the above Major Concentrations as part of your BA degree, the option of Major Concentration Computer Science/Mathematics/Software Engineering – Internship Program is not available to you.
-Since an internship is not an integral part of the BA degree and therefore cannot displayed as such on your transcript, you may not be eligible for certain internships.
-Please consult with an adviser in the Arts Internship Office or CaPS for further details.
-If you are deemed eligible and complete an internship during a regular term, you must request a Leave of Absence and are not eligible to have the internship term displayed on your record.
+If you are completing one of the above Major Concentrations as part of your BA degree, the option of Major Concentration Computer Science/Mathematics/Software Engineering – the Internship Year in Science is not available to you.
+Since an internship is not an integral part of the BA degree and therefore cannot displayed as such on your transcript.

-Note to international students in the Major Concentration in Computer Science, Mathematics, or Software Engineering:
+Information for Non- International Students in the Faculty of Arts including the Major Concentration in Computer Science, Mathematics, or Software Engineering: